What is your most memorable wedding?

 Describe how you got into photography.

 Pure luck!
 I will admit, I was never into photography when I was younger.
 I always had an artistic streak, but it was more to do with drawing and painting.
 I was told once to take a photo of what I would paint instead.
 I slowly got to see what was so fascinating about a camera.
 I really got to see another side of how a photograph is taken.
-From then on, I was hooked!
+From then on, I was hooked and have never looked back since!